 Dr. Yi-Hsuan Yang received the Ph.D. degree in Communication Engineering from National Taiwan University.
 Since February 2023, he has been with the College of Electrical Engineering and Computer Science, National Taiwan University, where he is a Full Professor.
 Prior to that, he used to be the Chief Music Scientist in an industrial lab called Taiwan AI Labs from 2019 to 2023, and an Associate/Assistant Research Fellow of the Research Center for IT Innovation, Academia Sinica, from 2011 to 2023.
 His research interests include automatic music generation, music information retrieval, artificial intelligence, and machine learning.
 His team developed music generation models such as MidiNet, MuseGAN, Pop Music Transformer, KaraSinger, and MuseMorphose.
 He was an Associate Editor for the IEEE Transactions on Multimedia and IEEE Transactions on Affective Computing, both from 2016 to 2019.
 Dr. Yang is a senior member of the IEEE.

-I joined The University of Tokyo after a posdoc at University of Oxford, MaxPlanck institute, and University of Cambridge.
-I’m interested in interdisciplinary understanding of human and artificial intelligence and the associated creativity.
-Particularly, my topic is to investigate universality and specialty in music and language.
-Further, I try to devise a computational model of creativity in the brain based on neurophysiological data, and understand the origin of creativity and the developmental process.
-Then, using the model, I’m trying to generate novel music theory that covers both mathematical and neural phenomena, and compose contemporary music.
+Dr. Daikoku is currently a project assistant professor at the University of Tokyo.
+He received his Ph.D. in Medicine from the same institution and has been a postdoctoral researcher at the University of Oxford, Max Planck Institute, and the University of Cambridge.
+Dr. Daikoku’s research interests lie in the interdisciplinary field of human and artificial intelligence, with a focus on creativity.
+Specifically, he endeavours to develop a computational model of creativity in the brain using neurophysiological data and understand the origin of creativity and its developmental process.
+Then, using the model, He is trying to generate a novel music theory that covers both computational and neural phenomena and compose contemporary music.